 The "Participation" Grade: The participation grade is based in a tally of points earned on daily class exercises aimed at developing your sentence awareness and expanding your sentence repertoire.
-You earn one point for each exercise.
+You earn one point for each exercise, which you will post on Canvas.
 And as long as you complete at least 90% of these exercises, you will be squarely in the A-range for participation!
 The class exercises portion of the course grade is strictly an exercise in addition.
 EVERYONE can and should get an A.